pulumi/examples/aws-ts-ec2-provisioners/README.md

 $ cat rsa | pulumi config set privateKey --secret --
 ```

 Notice that we've used `--secret` for `privateKey`.
-This ensures their are stored in encrypted form in the Pulumi secrets system.
+This ensures the private key is stored as an encrypted [Pulumi secret](https://www.pulumi.com/docs/intro/concepts/secrets/).

 Also set your desired AWS region: